justanotherfoundry/freemix-glyphsapp/README.md

 * in Glyphs, press Cmd+Shift+Y, which opens a Finder window
 * move the `.py` files from the freemix package into the `Scripts` subfolder
 * move the `.glyphsReporter` and `.glyphsPalette` files into the `Plugins` subfolder
 * in Glyphs, open Preferences (Cmd+,) / Addons / Modules and press “Install Modules”
 * restart Glyphs

 See also: [Font Remix Tools for Glyphs](http://remix-tools.com/glyphsapp), [Just Another Foundry](http://justanotherfoundry.com/)

 ### Alignment Palette

 The palette shows the position of the center of the glphs’s bounding box.
-This works with conponents, with multiple glyphs selected and is also editable.
+This works with components, with multiple glyphs selected and is also editable.
 Useful for centering all case-sensitive punctuation vertically, or to check whether mathematical operands are on the same x position (use Glyphs’ built-in glyph info to check whether they have the same advance width).
 Note that the bounding box center may be .5 even if your font has a grid of 1 without subdivisions (i.e. integer coordinates).
 The node/path selection is intentionally ignored.

 The Overshoots section displays the overshoot of the selected glyph(s) relative to each alignment zone.